Verreaux's eagle-owl: Mammals

 So far as is known, Verreaux's eagle-owl is the only living owl that preys upon multiple species of primate, although isolated incidents of predation (normally on young primates) has been reported in two to three other large, tropical owls.
 Multiple cases of predation against galagos have been reported, unsurprisingly as they represent all nocturnal primates in Africa, although they are seldom identified to species.
 Known galago prey species have ranged from the 85.3 g Thomas's bushbaby (Galagoides thomasi) to the 1098 g brown greater galago (Otolemur crassicaudatus).
 Monkeys are also predated opportunistically.
 Particularly often reported in foods of the Verreaux's eagle-owl as primates go is the vervet monkey (Chlorocebus pygerythrus).
 Incidents of successful predation have included vervets that were half-grown, which the eagle-owl was able to fly off with (despite being about as heavy as the eagle-owl itself), and an adult vervet of an estimated weight of 4000 to 5000 g, which an eagle-owl took on the ground and subsequently dismembered.
 However, considering the formidable gauntlet of predators that vervet monkeys face, the Verreaux's eagle-owl is one of its more minor predators and attacks on them may be considered incidental, due in part to the monkey's primarily diurnal activities.
 Other monkey species believed to be occasionally vulnerable to attacks include the blue monkey (Cercopithecus mitis), which is similar in size to the vervet, patas monkeys (Erythrocebus patas) and the young of the chacma baboon (Papio ursinus).
 Adult patas monkeys, averaging some 8633 g, can be even larger than vervet monkeys but whether they take prime adults of the species is questionable.

 There are a few verified cases of Verreaux's eagle-owls feeding on ungulates; however, some authors such as Avery, et al. (1985) feel that these generally represent cases of scavenging on carrion.
 The remains of an adult grysbok (Raphicerus melanotis), weighing an estimated 10670 g, was opined with certainty to have been taken as carrion per this study.
 Steyn (1982) accepted that this species could take live prey weighing up to 10000 g on rare occasions; however, he stated in a case of an adult common duiker (Sylvicapra grimmia) being fed on by an eagle-owl that the duiker was likely roadkill.
-Scavenging on carrion is generally a rare behaviour in owls and has been reported in only a few cases where large owls are exceptionally hungry.
-Live ungulates verified to have been hunted have included piglets of common warthogs (Phacochoerus africanus), which have an average birth weight of only 665 g but grow to over 2000 g in just a couple weeks.
+Scavenging on carrion is generally a rare behavior in owls and has been reported in only a few cases where large owls are exceptionally hungry.
+Live ungulates verified to have been hunted have included piglets of common warthogs (Phacochoerus africanus), which have an average birth weight of only 665 g but grow to over 2000 g in just a couple of weeks.
 Adult Kirk's dik-diks (Madoqua kirkii), one of the smallest antelope species at an average of 4590 g have also been hunted by Verreaux's eagle-owl.